 Stonewall, the leading LGB&T rights organisation said: 'We know that many LGB&T people still experience hate crime or abuse and that far too often it goes unreported.
 We are pleased Hampshire Constabulary is conducting this important research to help them better understand the experiences of LGB&T people in Hampshire and how they can best support LGB&T victims of crime.'

-Please take part in this important survey by following the link below (it will take you about 5 minutes to complete).
+Please take part in this important survey by clicking here (it will take you about 5 minutes to complete).
 Thank you.

 What do LAGLOs do?

 The role is varied and includes close working with the LGB&T communities in Hampshire and the Isle of Wight.